It’s that back-to-school time of year

 From being left out at playtime to receiving homework they can’t understand because it’s not accessible, visually impaired young people tell us that school life is a struggle.

-Your support can brighten Chloe’s day
+Your fundraising helps us brighten Chloe’s day

 Moving to secondary school was hard for Chloe, who has just turned 13 and was born deafblind.